2021 Annual Meeting of the

-The program committee will be looking for submissions that include:
+The program committee will be looking for submissions that:

-- New approaches or fields of inquiry, and/or novel extensions of existing approaches
+- Present new approaches or fields of inquiry, and/or novel extensions of existing approaches

-- Implications for the field in terms of musical and theoretical richness
+- Have implications for the field in terms of musical and theoretical richness

-- Strong writing and clear presentation of ideas
+- Show strong writing and clear presentation of ideas

-- Examples, if needed, that helpfully illustrate the project
+- Provide examples, if needed, that helpfully illustrate the project

 Further, the committee encourages submitters to take advantage of the following resources: